arsenetar/dupeguru/README.md

 mentoring you.
 If that's the case, please refer to [the open ticket on the subject][contrib-issue] and let's get started.

+## Slowed development

+Until I manage to find contributors, I'm slowing the development pace of dupeGuru.
+I'm not much interested in maintaining it alone, I personally have no use for this app (it's been a *loooong*, time since I had dupe problems :) )

+I don't want to let it die, however, so I will still do normal maintainership, that is, issue triaging, code review, critical bugfixes, releases management.

+But anything non-critical, I'm not going to implement it myself because I see every issue as a contribution opportunity.

 # Contents of this folder

 This folder contains the source for dupeGuru.
 Its documentation is in `help`, but is also